 Step #3: Adding Gmail API and Google Calendar API scopes

-From the navigation menu, select APIs & Services > Library.
+From the navigation menu, select APIs & Services > Enabled APIs & Services.

 Click Enable.